sunnyyeh3725/homepage/README.md

-This is a custom implementation of Massively from HTML5Up.
+This is a website massively have the idea from https://ghosharitra.com/

-I use this as my academic website -- https://www.ghosharitra.com/

-The original readme for HTMLUp Massively is included below.
+Below is the HTMLUP License.

 ***